MANU NATIONAL PARK ROUTE

 Manu National Park Route

-There are three routes to Manu National Park:
+To visit, we have three routes to reach Manu Park:

 From Puerto Maldonado: Take a vehicle to Villa Santa Rosa for 4.5 hours, cross the Inambari River, then drive to Puerto Carlos, or Boca Colorado for 45 minutes.
 From there, board a outboard boat and navigate upriver from the Alto Madre de Dios River to the Manu Reserve area.